Eva Sandersen

-Eva Eun-Kyung Sandersen (Korean: Eva 은경 Sandersen, born 12 February 2001) is a Danish taekwondo athlete, nine-time World Poomsae medalist and eleven-time European Champion.
+Eva Eun-Kyung Sandersen (Korean: Eva 은경 Sandersen, born 12 February 2001) is a Danish taekwondo athlete, ten-time World Poomsae medalist and eleven-time European Champion.

 Taekwondo career

 Eva Sandersen started practicing the Korean martial arts taekwondo in 2009 at the suggestion of her parents.

 Junior competitions

 Sandersen participated in her first major competition as a junior at the 2014 World Poomsae Championships in Aguascalientes, where she claimed the bronze medal with the female team in the traditional Poomsae competition.
 At the 2015 European Championships in Belgrade, she placed first in the individual Freestyle as well as the traditional Poomsae Competition.

 In 2016, she competed at the World Championships in Lima, where she won a silver medal in the junior's freestyle competition in the age group "under 17" (ages 15 to 17).
 Additionally, she competed in the junior's Recognized Poomsae competition, where she placed fifth.
 At this competition, Sandersen also competed alongside teammates Lærke Pedersen and Emma Kayerød-Rasmussenwon in the synchronous-team category, where the group received a fifth place as well.

 Sandersen won a gold medal in the junior's Recognized Poomsae competition (ages 15 to 17) at the 2017 Taekwondo European Championships.
 At the same event, she also earned a second place in the junior's freestyle competition.

 In 2018, Sandersen participated in the World Taekwondo Poomsae Championships, where she earned two bronze medals, one in the Recognized Poomsae competition and one in the Freestyle Poomsae competition for the age group from 15 to 17 years.
 That same year, she won the gold medal in the Recognized Poomsae competition at the 2018 World Taekwondo Beach Championships.